Persepolis

 Late Qajar masterpiece (1876–1888) famous for its dawn light through stained glass casting a kaleidoscope across the carpets.

-Persepolis & Pasargadae plateau
+Pasargadae plateau

 Naqsh-e Rostam